tomvalentin/tlsTouchDesigner/readme.md

 - **Hierarchies and COMPs**: Use `Container COMPs` and other components to group related nodes and make your network easier to manage.
 - **Learning Resources**: For advanced techniques, always refer to the [Derivative documentation](https://docs.derivative.ca) and community tutorials.
 ```

-This guide is structured to provide an immediate technical understanding for those familiar with TouchDesigner.
-It includes references to building networks, scripting, interaction, and optimization.